 So what can we expect with A Free Drink and Alcohol-Free?

 A Free Drink covers alcohol-free, low alcohol drinks, non-alcoholic AND de-alcoholised drinks under all of these definitions.
 We will ALWAYS indicate the ABV of a particular drink when we review it, which is the BEST way (we think) to identify if a drink is alcohol-free.
-You can read all about the benefits of alcohol-free drinks here.
+You can read all about the benefits of alcohol-free beer and drinks here.

 FAQ’s on Alcohol-Free Drinks